 Can I use quick oats instead of rolled oats for oatmeal muffins?

-Yes, you can use the same amount of quick oats as rolled oats.
+Yes, you can use the same amount of quick oats as old-fashioned oats.
 It really won’t make too much of a difference with texture.
 Muffins made with rolled oats may be just a bit more hearty.

 Can I use frozen berries in oatmeal muffins?